SanderMertens/flecs/README.md

 [Join the Flecs Discord](https://discord.gg/MRSAZqb)!

 ## What is an Entity Component System?
 ECS (Entity Component System) is a design pattern often found in gaming and simulation which produces code that is fast and reusable.
-Dynamic omposition is a first-class citizen in ECS, and there is a strict separation between data and behavior.
+Dynamic composition is a first-class citizen in ECS, and there is a strict separation between data and behavior.
 A framework is an Entity Component System if it:

 - Has _entities_ that are unique identifiers
 - Has _components_ that are plain data types